 If the referral or contact is in relation to a request for information (only), an interaction must be completed with:

-If the matter requires further analysis and assessment the child protection worker should follow normal initial inquiries (intake) and safety and wellbeing assessment processes in Assist.
+If the matter requires further analysis and assessment the child protection worker should follow normal initial inquiries (intake) and Child Safety Investigation processes in Assist.

 In complex cases, child protection workers should participate in ongoing case discussions with the Family Consultant, the judicial officer or the Independent Children’s Lawyer, where necessary, to resolve issues and assist the Family Court to make appropriate orders.